-Lecturer in Charge: Dr. M. Narayana System Analyst : Mr. N. A. C. Narangoda Technical Officer: Mr. D. N. S. Epa Lab Attendant: Mr. M. P. A. J. Kumara
+Lecturer in Charge: Dr. M. Narayana System Analyst : Mr. N. A. C. Narangoda Technical Officer: Mrs. H. B. R. Sajeewani Lab Attendant: Mr. M. P. A. J. Kumara

 The centre facilitates the studies with experience on many process simulation applications.
-It is being used to offer many useful software packages such as AutoCAD, SolidWorks, LabVIEW, MATLAB and Simulink, SciLab, Aspen Plus and etc. which are particularly useful in the industry of Chemical and Process Engineering.
+It is being used to offer many useful software packages such as AutoCAD, SolidWorks, LabVIEW, MATLAB and Simulink, Scilab, Aspen Plus etc. that are particularly useful in the industry of Chemical and Process Engineering.
 The centre supports the academic activities also providing the internet access to gather necessary resources for their studies.